sqmk/vagrant-debian-php-vm/README.md

 ```

 *Note:* You may be prompted with your OSX password during the point where NFS is enabled.
 You must provide your password to proceed.

+## Usage

+The host IP is *192.168.33.10*.

+The following ports have been exposed for the following services:
+* Nginx: 80
+* ElasticSearch: 9200